kalrish/guardcheader/README.md

 # guardcheader
 Program to guard C and C++ headers

 This program adds inclusion guards to C and C++ headers so that their contents do not get processed more than once even if they are included multiple times.
+The **#line** directive is used so that warnings and errors refer to the original file and the proper lines.

 ##  Background